Skip to main content

 Cloaking Skin

 Example: Zayko’s infiltration armor uses a cloaking skin projector that bends light around him.
-Mechanically it functions just like invisibility, but in the fiction it appears as a faint shimmer vanishing into the station’s shadows.
+Mechanically it functions as invisibility, but in the fiction it appears as a faint shimmer vanishing into the station’s shadows.

 Energy Skin

-Any armor listed below may be treated with a shiny, diffusive layer that reduces damage from lasers by 4.
+Any listed armor may be treated with a shiny, diffusive layer that reduces damage from lasers by 4.

 Example: Astrid upgrades her battle suit with an energy skin before a mission against laser-armed security drones.
 It performs well under directed fire, but the reflective finish makes sneaking harder.